 Centralina Regional Council started an initiative in February 2021 to inventory and evaluate accomplishments in the region that tie back to CONNECT Our Future and highlight specific data and stories that may inform new actions or priorities for Centralina staff as they continue to support local initiatives that implement the region’s priorities.
 CONNECT Our Future was an initiative that united residents, businesses, educators, elected officials, non-profit organizations and other interest groups around a common desire for more cooperation in the region and the need to work together to fulfill shared goals.
 A general framework for future growth and development was created under the initiative, which was unanimously endorsed by the CONNECT Consortium Program and Policy.

 Several priorities for the CONNECT Our Future initiative related to transportation, namely increasing transportation choices (modes), reducing commute costs (transportation technologies and land use) and improving air quality (emissions).
-Two articles focus on transportation mobility, accessibility, policy and partnerships in the region.
-Specifically – are attitudes toward travel behavior changing?
-And how are state, regional and local transportation organizations working together to meet future transportation system needs?
-This transportation assessment (Part one) looks back at metrics and changing conditions for the period between 2010 and 2019.
-Part two looks forward to opportunities and challenges facing the region now or in the future as communities come together with increasing interests to implement a shared vision for the regional transportation system.
+Articles published in June and July focus on transportation mobility, accessibility, policy and partnerships in the region.
+Specifically – are attitudes toward travel behavior changing? and how are state, regional and local transportation organizations working together to meet future transportation system needs?
+Part one of the transportation assessment (published in June) looks back at metrics and changing conditions for the period between 2010 and 2019.
+Part two will look forward to opportunities and challenges facing the region now or in the future as communities come together with increasing interests to implement a shared vision for the regional transportation system.

 The summary of existing conditions, emerging trends and current initiatives presented in article three of the series is organized under seven general topics: state of the regional transportation system; transportation decision making in the region; other’s influence on the transportation system; connecting the dots with data; future transportation trend benders; current plans, policies and initiatives in the region; and key takeaways for planning the region’s transportation future.